jmellorcrummey/cupti-test/README.md

 The directory contains a Makefile for
 - downloading the raja perf suite, configuring it, and building it
-- building a shared library that enables CUPTI PC sampling in a constructor and turning it off in a destructor
+- building a shared library that enables CUPTI PC sampling in a constructor and turns it off in a destructor
 - running the MULADDSUB kernel from the RAJA perf suite without CUPTI
 - running the MULADDSUB kernel from the RAJA perf suite with CUPTI PC sampling enabled with a low sampling frequency